carun/carun.github.io/content/essays/2026-02-20-purpose-addiction-mindfulness.md

 Recall that addiction is a reinforcing loop - compulsive behavior driven by the brain's reward system, with no counterweight.
 Mindfulness can serve as that counterweight.
 By training the mind to observe cravings without acting on them, it interrupts the automatic stimulus-response cycle that keeps the loop spinning.

 Mindfulness is the act and practice of paying deliberate, non-judgmental attention ("void of like/dislike") to the present moment, including thoughts, feelings, bodily sensations, and the surrounding environment.
 It involves awareness without reaction, allowing individuals to observe experiences as they are, rather than getting caught up in automatic responses or judgments.
 Common techniques include breath awareness, body scans, and mindful movement, often practiced through formal meditation or integrated into daily activities like eating or walking.
-Now, that's a relaxed, watered down definition of the modern times.
+That is a relaxed, watered-down definition of the modern times.

 ## Active Mindfulness